Rosella Rice: Personal life

-Rice was born on 11 August 1827 in Green Township, Richland County (now Ashland) to Sarah "Sallie" Johnson and Alexander Rice, second-generation colonists of Perrysville, Ohio.
+Rice was born on August 11, 1827, in Green Township, Richland County (now Ashland) to Sarah "Sallie" Johnson and Alexander Rice, second-generation colonists of Perrysville, Ohio.
 By way of her paternal ancestry, she was a descendant of Edmund Rice, an early immigrant to Massachusetts Bay Colony.
 She lived her entire life in her homestead birthplace.
 Three of her siblings survived to adulthood; Rosina, Reuben, and Isaac Johnson.

 In 1841, Rice's mother Sarah Johnson died and in 1842, her father married Mary Van Scoyoc.
-Her paternal first cousin Americus V. Rice, also from Perryville, was a brigadier general in the Union Army during the American Civil War and served as a U.S. Congressman.
+Her paternal first cousin Americus V. Rice, also from Perryville, was a brigadier general in the Union Army during the American Civil War and served as a U.S. congressman.

-In 1852, Rice gained access to the railroad, allowing her to take annual trips, that included attending seminars in Chautauqua, New York; mother-daughter trips to Lake Erie and Canada; and to Massachusetts, where her 17th-century family had arrived as colonists.
-She may have travelled to Philadelphia where many of her articles were published.
+In 1852, Rice gained access to the railroad, allowing her to take annual trips, that included attending seminars in Chautauqua, New York; mother-daughter trips to Lake Erie and Canada; and to Massachusetts, where her family had arrived as colonists in the 17th century.
+She may have traveled to Philadelphia where many of her articles were published.

 Her step-mother Mary Van Scoyoc died in 1854, possibly due to childbirth.
 Rice moved back to Perrysville that year to raise her stepsisters Russell Bryte and Ida Josephine.

 In 1873, Rice served on an awarding committee at the Mansfield State Fair, judging bread and butter.
 The event was held by the Ohio Agricultural Society.

-On September 15 1882, Rice was part of the group that unveiled the Copus Monument, a mass grave monument built in response to the War of 1812's Copus massacre.
+On September 15, 1882, Rice was part of the group that unveiled the Copus Monument, a mass grave monument built in response to the War of 1812's Copus massacre.
 A cenotaph to Johnny Appleseed was prominently added to the monument, per Rice's suggestion.
 His cenotaph reads "Johnny Appleseed died Mar.
 11, 1845.
 Buried near Ft.
 Wayne, Ind."

 Lillie May Rice

 Circa 1854, Rice gave birth to Lillie May Rice; the name of the father is not mentioned in sources.
 Rice was not interested in marriage and declined local men who proposed.

 Lillie May Rice studied at Greentown Academy and Granville Female Seminary.

-On June 13th, 1889, a year after Rice's death, Lillie May Rice married Daniel W. Stahl, a former schoolteacher who began a blackboard business.
+On June 13, 1889, a year after Rice's death, Lillie May Rice married Daniel W. Stahl, a former schoolteacher who began a blackboard business.
 The couple had three sons: Francis Clark (1891-1971), Russell Eugene (1892-1983), and Wilber Carol (1898-1977).
 Lillie May Rice Stahl primarily lived in Butler, Ohio, a village in Richland County, Ohio.

 In 1917, 29 years after Rice's death, Rice's daughter Lillie May Rice Stahl published a comedic short story titled "The Lord's Sugar Bowl" in The Herald and Presbyter.
-Shortly thereafter in February 1919, Daniel Stahl died and was buried at North Liberty, Ohio.
-Lillie Mary Rice Stall died at their home in Butler, Ohio on 7 April 1943 and she was buried with her husband at the North Liberty Cemetery.
+Shortly thereafter in February 1919, Daniel Stahl died.
+Lillie Mary Rice Stall died at their home in Butler, Ohio, on April 7, 1943.